 Bodylistening 2020 - a grounding in body psychotherapy

-Tutor: Tim Brown *The course is now full - let us know if you would like to go on the waiting list.
+** The course is now full - let us know if you would like to be notified of future trainings **

 Assisted by Kinga Tóth